Skip to main content

 During peak demand at [Company], I kept my station supplied, flagged a recurring sealing issue early, and helped the team finish the shift without a last-minute backlog.

-Weave in the words real operators use: SOPs, quality checks, downtime, batch records, GMP, handovers, housekeeping, or machine settings.
-That vocabulary tells the reader you understand the floor.
+Use the vocabulary real operators use: SOPs, quality checks, downtime, batch records, GMP, handovers, housekeeping, and machine settings.
+This language signals to the reader that you genuinely understand factory work.

 See an example